Tackling Climate Change

 Reducing energy consumption and CO2 emissions

-Our RC Promotion Committee, which is chaired by the Company President, formulated a Medium-Term RC Basic Plan based on the targets set out in JCIA’s action plan for achieving a low carbon society.
+Our RC Promotion Committee, which is chaired by the Company President, formulated a Medium-Term RC Basic Plan based on the targets set out in the action plan of the Japan Chemical Industry Association (JCIA) for achieving a low carbon society.
 On the basis of this plan, each of our plants takes action to mitigate climate change under the leadership of the committees responsible for promoting energy conservation activities and a reduction in CO2 emissions.

-In FY2022, despite the progress of energy conservation activities, energy consumption intensity changed for the worse due to a decline in the production volume of energy generation products.
+In FY2023, although energy-saving activities progressed, the energy consumption intensity deteriorated due to declining production volumes of energy generation products as well as products with relatively low energy consumption intensity.
 In addition, a decrease in production volume contributed to the worsening of CO2 emission intensity, but CO2 emissions were reduced partly due to the use of carbon-neutral city gas.

 In FY2021, we started solar power generation (on-site PPA) at the Himeji Plant.
 In addition, we promote energy conservation activities through the collection of waste heat and the introduction of a co-generation system.
 We also collect part of the CO2 generated in the manufacturing process and sell it as liquefied carbon dioxide to reduce CO2 emissions.